Hey, Kristina here

 The Matriarch-in-the-Making

-Hung up my bartending bottle opener—not entirely, but the way a warrior sheaths her sword when the war becomes a different kind.
+In 2009, I traded my motorcycle for a baby stroller.
+Hung up my bartending bottle opener, not entirely, but the way a warrior sheaths her sword when the war becomes a different kind.

-Led as always by intuition, I synchronistically enrolled in an Honours Specialist in Psychology—paired, without fully realizing why, with minors in Ancient Mythology, Classical Studies, and Anthropology.
+Led as always by intuition, I synchronistically enrolled in an Honours Specialist in Psychology, paired, without fully realizing why, with minors in Ancient Mythology, Classical Studies, and Anthropology.

-Unbeknownst to me then, I was assembling the compass for my future path:
+Unbeknownst to me then, I was assembling the compass for my future path: decoding the human condition.

-Just as I had done in childhood with my homemade espionage kits and backyard archaeology missions—Indiana Jones-style—fighting to keep stories alive in reverence to ancient knowing.
+Just as I had done in childhood with my homemade espionage kits and backyard archaeology missions, Indiana Jones-style, fighting to keep stories alive in reverence to ancient knowing.

-By night, I tucked her in, studied with reverence, worked bar shifts until the last pour, then rollerbladed home under city lights to sleep for a few hours before morning lectures.
+The schedule was grueling.
+By day, I expressed milk in the campus nurse’s room, twice daily, to bring home nourishment for my baby.
+By night, I tucked her in, studied with rigor, worked bar shifts until the last pour, then rollerbladed home under city lights to sleep for a few hours before morning lectures.
+Much to the point of exhaustion, but with purpose.

 2016